Cosmological constant in a quantum fluid model

-But a universe in mechanical equilibrium implies that there are no external forces acting over it, i.e. a universe in this state is not able to experiment a spontaneous change of state when it is subjected to certain boundary conditions.
-As was mentioned before the mechanical equilibrium of the universe occurs when the external pressure is equal to the internal one $P_{E}=P_I$.
-Some implications of this mechanical equilibrium can be analyzed thinking in the following mechanical systems.
-First, in absence of gravity, let a gas into a cubic recipient of volume $V$ having a piston over one of its walls.
-If the external pressure exerted by the piston is equal in magnitude, but in opposite sense, to the pressure exerted by gas on the wall, then this system is in mechanical equilibrium.
-Second, let a drop of volume $V$ in a vacuum space.
-If there are not external forces acting over the drop, then the external pressure vanishes.
-In this case the drop will remain with its volume $V$ if the internal pressures are canceled, otherwise the drop will expand.
+\seCtion{Vacuum energy in non-equilibrium} An universe in mechanical equilibrium implies that there are no external forces acting over itself, i.e. an universe in this state is not able to experiment a spontaneous change of state when it is subjected to certain boundary conditions.
+As mentioned before, the mechanical equilibrium of the universe occurs when the external pressure is equal to the internal one $P_{E}=P_I$.
+Some implications of this mechanical equilibrium can be analyzed by thinking in a mechanical system in absence of gravity.
+Let us considering first a gas into a cubic recipient of volume $V$ having a piston over one of its walls.
+If the external pressure exerted by the piston is equal in magnitude, but in opposite sense, to the pressure exerted by the gas on the wall then this system is in mechanical equilibrium.
+Secondly, let a drop of volume $V$ in a vacuum space.
+If there are no external forces acting over the drop then the external pressure vanishes.
+Here the drop will remain with its volume $V$ if the internal pressures are canceled, otherwise the drop will expand.

-Owing to the universe is thinking in absence of a external environment, the external pressure vanishes $P_E=0$.
-If the universe is in mechanical equilibrium, then the internal pressure vanishes $P_E=P_I=P_{\Lambda}+P_M=0$.
-The expansion of the universe in this model is equivalent to the expansion of underlying quantum fluid, i.e. this is similar as if a drop expands in the absence of external forces.
-Owing to the universe is not in mechanical equilibrium, there is not a whole equilibrium.
-We conjecture that this state of the universe out of equilibrium, can be a meaningful factor which could contribute to the vacuum energy density.
-In that case the underlying microscopic physics should be known to be able to calculate the energy associated to the vacuum.
-In other words, owing to the simple thermodynamic arguments are not sufficient to calculate the vacuum energy density in a universe out mechanical equilibrium, it is necessary to know what is the underlying dynamics and structure of the quantum fluid which describes the vacuum state.
+As the universe has been taken in absence of an external environment, the external pressure vanishes $P_{E}=0$.
+For the case in which the universe is not in a mechanical equilibrium state then the internal pressure does not vanish.
+For this case the expansion of the underlying quantum fluid is similar as a drop which is expanding in absence of external forces.
+As a consequence there exists a cosmological expansion of the universe.
+We conjecture that the effect of an universe out of mechanical equilibrium can be seen by means of a meaningful factor which could contribute to vacuum energy density.
+In that case the underlying microscopic physics should be known so that the energy associated to vacuum can be calculated.
+In other words, if simple thermodynamic arguments are not sufficient to calculate the vacuum energy density in an universe out of mechanical equilibrium, it is necessary to know what the underlying dynamics and structure of the quantum fluid are in order to describe the vacuum state.